Website Design Cost: Guide to Average Pricing in 2026

 A major pain point in 2026 is the Accessibility Gap.
 With the tightening of UK and EU digital laws, a non-compliant site is a ticking legal time bomb.

 The solution is Inclusive Design—ensuring your site meets WCAG 2.2 standards from day one.
-Retrofitting a site for accessibility can cost three times more than building it correctly the first time.
+Retrofitting a site for accessibility can cost three times as much as building it correctly the first time.

 A professional quote that includes accessibility isn’t “overcharging”; it provides a legal and commercial safeguard for your business.